A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Toolbox for the construction of the gordian cut

-The deformations we have in mind in this subsection are generated by deformations of the domain $\R^3$ induced by the integration of a vector field, the $x_4$ variable playing the role of a \emph{time variable}.
-More precisely, given a smooth vector field $\vec X$ on $\R^3$, we consider the flow $\Phi$ generated by the vector field $\vec X$ defined by
+.
+We consider deformations of \emph{maps} generated by deformations of the \emph{domain $\R^3$} induced by the integration of a vector field.
+Given a smooth vector field $\vec X$ on $\R^3$, we consider the flow $\Phi$ generated by the vector field $\vec X$ defined by